Naturlig solkräm

 Questions and answers about sun protection

-Using sunscreen is important to protect the skin against harmful UV radiation from the sun.
-By regularly applying sunscreen, you can reduce the risk of sun damage such as burns, premature aging and skin cancer.
+Using sunscreen is important to protect your skin from harmful UV rays from the sun.
+By regularly applying sunscreen, you can reduce the risk of sun damage such as sunburn, premature aging and skin cancer.
 There are a variety of sunscreens.
-Different high sun protection factor, physical or synthetic/chemical sunscreen, different consistency, so what to choose?
+Different high sun protection factor, physical or synthetic/chemical sunscreen, different consistencies, so what should you choose?
 Here you can get answers to the most common questions.

 How high a sun protection factor should I use?

-SPF stands for Sun Protecting Factor and means in short how long you can stay in the sun without burning compared to if you don't use sunscreen.
-But there is a little more behind it than that, where you are in the world, weather and season and what you do during the day are also factors that affect how long your skin is protected by sunscreen.
+SPF stands for Sun Protecting Factor and briefly means how long you can stay in the sun without burning compared to if you don't use sunscreen.
+But there's a little more to it than that, where you are in the world, the weather and season and what you do during the day are also factors that affect how long your skin is protected by sunscreen.

 • SPF 15 blocks 93% of UVB rays